walking in the park

 Find out about the different dative pronouns and how exactly to use them, with tons of example sentences and audio to guide you!

-The Dative Case in German
+What Is the Dative Case in German?

-German has four cases for both nouns and pronouns
+German has four cases for both nouns and pronouns:

 German CaseFunction